kkarnes/skyBrightnessMetrics/README.md

 ![Flowchart of functions, scripts, and files](https://github.com/kkarnes/skyBrightnessMetrics/blob/master/static/Illuminance_script_flowchart.png)

 ### 2. Required Files
+`filepath.py` stores, in the variable `griddata`, the location and name of a directory that contains:
-`filepath.py` stores the location of the mosaic raster image that you want to calculate metrics on in the variable `griddata`.
+1) `skybrightnl` -- the raster image on which to calculate metrics.

-`mask.tif` is a raster image that contains a horizon mask (this is also an output product of the NSNSD Data Reduction Pipeline).
+2) `mask.tif` -- a raster image that contains a horizon mask (this is also an output product of the NSNSD Data Reduction Pipeline).
 The mask is applied to the mosaic image before calculating horizontal illuminance.

+This directory is also the location where the output file `illuminance_results.txt` will be saved.

+Note: You should have a separate directory for each dataset to be processed and `illuminance.py` and `filepath.py` should be stored above all those directories.

 ### 3. Projecting a 3D sky onto a 2D image
 The mosaic images are rectangular in shape.
 Of course, the sky itself is not.
 In order to properly account for the projection of pieces of the sky onto pixels in our image, it is necessary to consider how much sky area each pixel represents.
 Each pixel does not represent a constant solid angle in the sky, rather, the solid angle subtended by each pixel varies with zenith angle.